 I speak around the world (and also virtually) about the 4-day week and future of work, and how deliberate rest makes creative careers more productive and sustainability.
 I’ve given talks and led workshops around the world, from California to Korea to Azerbaijan.

 I was born in California, but grew up all over the world.
-My father is a historian, and I spent years of my childhood in Brazil.
+My father was an historian, and I spent years of my childhood in Brazil.

 I received my B.A. and Ph.D. in history of science from the University of Pennsylvania.
 I also studied corporate planning with Russell Ackoff and the Social Systems Sciences group at the Wharton School.
 So my current work blends these two worlds.